 ISS will accommodate your late arrival, but you may face the following consequences:

-Late registration for courses (it may take up to 24 hours after check-in to be granted access to register)
+Late registration for courses (it may take up to 1 business day after check-in to be granted access to register)

 Limited class availability

 Late registration fees (review Dates and Deadlines on the Bursar's Office website)

 Even if you do not attend orientation, you will still be charged the $75 orientation fee for Late Arrival Check-In.